 An English center in Vietnam has agreed to refund prepaid tuition after making headlines this week for luring unsuspecting parents into paying five years in advance for a ‘guaranteed score’ on the IELTS exam.

-Parents who had previously been denied a refund got what they demanded on Wednesday, one day after a story of underwhelming teaching quality at a Ho Chi Minh City location of the Reliable English School (RES) was reported by Tuoi Tre (Youth) newspaper.
+Parents who had previously been denied a refund got what they demanded on Wednesday, one day after a story of underwhelming teaching quality at an English language center in Tan Binh District, Ho Chi Minh City was reported by Tuoi Tre (Youth) newspaper.

 Some parents agreed on a prepayment of over VND123 million (US$5,420) in the hope that their child would achieve a desired score on the English-language proficiency test, an essential component of applying for scholarships to study overseas.

-It was only after having signed contracts with RES that the hopeful parents learned their children were not receiving the top-quality education promised by the English center.
+It was only after having signed contracts with the language center that the hopeful parents learned their children were not receiving the top-quality education promised by the English center.

 Delayed courses were common, while those who finally were sorted into a course sometimes received only a single worksheet as their instruction for an entire lesson, parents told Tuoi Tre.

-Vietnamese teachers were also used in place of native ones, despite a contractual commitment by RES to use only native teachers.
+Vietnamese teachers were also used in place of native ones, despite a contractual commitment by the center to use only native teachers.

-Parents who attempted to terminate their contracts with the center were told by an RES manager that it was not within her authority to offer a refund.
+Parents who attempted to terminate their contracts with the center were told by a manager that it was not within her authority to offer a refund.

-On Wednesday, however, one RES campus in Ho Chi Minh City informed parents who had demanded the refund that their request had been approved.
+On Wednesday, however, one of the center's campuses in Ho Chi Minh City informed parents who had demanded the refund that their request had been approved.

-Accordingly, RES would proceed with the contract termination and fully refund tuition fees for any courses yet to be taken.
+Accordingly, the center would proceed with the contract termination and fully refund tuition fees for any courses yet to be taken.